tensorflow/tfjs/README.md

 * @param opts.height height of chart in px
 * @param opts.xLabel label for x axis
 * @param opts.yLabel label for y axis
+* @param opts.zoomToFit a boolean indicating whether to allow non-zero baselines setting this to true allows the line chart to take up more room in the plot.
+* @param opts.yAxisDomain array of two numbers indicating the domain of the y axis

 ## render.scatterplot(data: [], container: Surface|HTMLElement, opts: {}) => Promise<void>